 nullptr as the sort callback function for

-SORTITEMS, and it would default to sorting by name.
+SORTITEMS, and it would default to sorting alphabetically by the first column.
 If you tried that in Windows XP, however, you got an “invalid parameter” error.
 This was a regression introduced by the Windows security push and some overzealous parameter validation.
 Surprisingly, nobody noticed this regression for several years, by which point the new stricter validation had become accepted as the new standard behavior.
 It was a bug with seniority.